syntasso/instruqt-kubecon/10-update-the-deployment-when-tag-changes/assignment.md

   path: /
   port: 31000
 difficulty: basic
-timelimit: 600
+timelimit: 1
 ---

 📬 Completing one todo item
 ==============

 In the last challenge you captured when a deployment or service already exists.
 This is because your create code does not update an existing resource.
 While this may seem unreasonable, a create can in some instances differ from an update.
-For example, you may have certain annotations that get added over time that you do not want to remove from a running deployment.
+For example, you may have certain labels that get added over time that you do not want to remove from a running deployment.
 You left a `// TODO` comment which you will now complete.

-Find your previous `// TODO` comment by navigating in the `Code editor` tab to the `controllers/website_controller.go` file inside the error handling for `newDeployment` (around line 80).
+Find your previous `// TODO` comment by navigating in the `Code editor` tab to the `controllers/website_controller.go` file.
+Specifically look inside the error handling for `newDeployment` (around line 80).
 It should look like this:

 ```
 	err = r.Client.Create(ctx, newDeployment(customResource.Name, customResource.Namespace, customResource.Spec.ImageTag))